-Notes: See text for a description.
-Does not include cost to borrowers, additional costs for the SNB, or regulation costs increase in state revenue, but also a loss for depositors.
+To summarize this section, we have found that in the current situation of a liquidity trap, there would be little aggregate impact of the first stage of the reform.
+If the Swiss economy returns to positive interest rates, the impact would be more significant.
+Using data for the period 1984-2006, we see an increase in state revenue, but also a loss for depositors.
 The loss to banks appears relatively small.
 Overall, this implies a net loss for the economy.
 This loss should be seen as a lower bound, as it excludes some of the costs that are more difficult to assess (regulation costs, implementation costs) and it assumes an orderly implementation of the reform.